baruchiro/BcsStudent/_drafts/bot-framework.md

 I think Microsoft has a lot of good things and lots of pretty things that are open source.
 The Bot Framework is a very good idea, but something is not baked there.

 In order to write a well-designed code, and avoid from duplicated code, I had to make some decisions that seemed not to have been included in the original documentation.

-## apology

-This post can seem obvious to you.
-The problem is that it's been a while since I touched the code, and by the time I remember the more serious things, I had to start from somewhere.

 ## Plug & Play